forward-x/forward-design-system/packages/icons/README.md

 ### `yarn build`

-Build package and output in `dist` folder using rollup.
+Build package and output in 'dist' folder using rollup.

+### `yarn lint`

+Run eslint in every necessary file.

+### `yarn generate`

+Auto-generate React components from svg in 'assets' folder.